blink(1) is also available from Amazon (affiliate link)

 Q. Wait, so this is just an RGB LED with a USB connector in a case?
 A.Yes, and it's the most flexible and easiest to use one, anywhere.
 To make it all work, there's also a tiny USB controller with our firmware to make it easy to program and control, but basically yes.

 Q. Which computers does blink(1) work with?
 A. Just about anything with a USB jack.
-Specifically, blink(1) is a USB HID-compliant device and the apps we release for it work on Mac OS X 10.6+, Windows XP+, Ubuntu/Debian-style Linux.
+Specifically, blink(1) is a USB HID-compliant device and the apps we release for it work on Mac OS X 10.7+, Windows Vista+, Ubuntu/Debian-style GNU/Linux.
 The command-line tools can be compiled for just about any POSIX-compliant Unix-style platform including the Raspberry Pi, DD-WRT WiFi routers, BeagleBone, and some Android phones.

 Q. Can I hook it to my Twitter?
 A. Yep!
 Our BlinkATweet app lets you control blink(1) based on Twitter keyword search or Twitter user post.

 Q. Can I control it from my phone?
 A. Yes!
 If your phone can load a web page it can control blink(1).
-The blink(1) service on your computer can appear as a password-protected web app for your phone or any other network enabled device.
+The Blink1Control app on your computer can appear as a web app for your phone or any other network enabled device.

 Q. Is blink(1) hackable?
 A. Definitely.
-We're working to make the enclosure openable so you can get at the circuit board.
-And if you know Arduino or AVR programming, you can modify how blink(1) functions. blink(1) can be programmed with the Arduino IDE.
-We will include example hacks of how to turn the blink(1) into a USB keyboard and mouse emulator.
+The enclosure is openable so you can get at the circuit board.
+And if you know microcontroller programming, you can modify how blink(1) functions.
+You could even turn the blink(1) into a USB keyboard and mouse emulator! blink(1) is open source hardware, with everything about it on github.